daytonaio/content/guides/20250126_sapat_guide.md

 Artificial Intelligence (AI) is transforming how we build and interact with software tools.
 From automation to intelligent decision-making, AI-powered solutions can enhance efficiency, accuracy, and user experience.
 However, developing an AI-powered tool requires careful planning, iterative prototyping, and robust implementation.

-This guide walks you through the essential steps of prototyping and building an AI-powered tool using Whisper and Sapat as demo — from defining the problem and selecting the right AI models to testing, deployment, and optimization.
-This guide will help you navigate the process and create impactful AI-driven solutions.
+This guide walks you through the essential steps of prototyping and building an AI-powered tool called Sapat using Whisper model — from defining the problem and selecting the right AI model for better performance and efficiency.
+This guide will help you navigate the process and creation of impactful AI-driven solution for transcription.

 ## TL;DR